-If you have been trying to conceive for any length of time you have probably been given advice from well-meaning friends or family.
+If you have been trying to conceive for any length of time, you have probably been given advice from well-meaning friends or family.
 You have likely heard the suggestion that you need to relax and stop trying so hard.
-Maybe you were told something like this “I knew this couple that tried for years to get pregnant and as soon as they stopped trying, they got pregnant”.
-Or another common statement you might here is a story about someone who finally decided to adopt and then they turned up pregnant.
+Maybe you were told something like this “I knew this couple that tried for years to get pregnant, and as soon as they stopped trying, they got pregnant”.
+Another common statement you might hear is a story about someone who finally decided to adopt and then they turned up pregnant.

 Does Trying Too Hard Really Cut Down Your Chances of Conceiving?